arynxd/the-local-theatre/README.md

 - [x] Implement objects for query/JSON params, allow for defaults / optionals
 - [ ] Change to UUID for keying, use auto increment for ordering
 - [ ] Implement tailwind css
+- [ ] Create custom, styled, components that follow the theme

 ## Ideas
 - Use an incremental ID system for blog posts, for easier pagination.